direktiv/direktiv-apps/debug/README.md

 ## Direktiv

-An example workflow of using the container on direktiv
+An example workflow of using the container on Direktiv.

 ```yaml
 id: debugging